Plans set out to ban conversion therapy intended to change sexual orientation

 But due to the “complexity of issues and need for further careful thought”, the legislation will not protect transgender people.

+The Bill will also only ban conversion therapy for over-18s “who do not consent and who are coerced or forced to undergo” the practices.

-Reacting to the plans, former LGBT Government adviser Jayne Ozanne said it is an “utter disgrace” for trans people to be “purposefully omitted” from the ban.
+Reacting to the plans, former LGBT Government adviser Jayne Ozanne said it is an “utter disgrace” for trans people to be “purposefully omitted” from the ban, and that it creates a “loophole of consent”.

 In late March, Boris Johnson dramatically dropped plans for legislation, with a Government spokesman saying it would look at how the existing law could be applied more effectively and explore other measures.